Please find below a selection of statistics about veganism and health.

 - Magnesium Stearate – Manufacture requires animal fat hydrolysis

 - Steric Acid – Manufacture requires animal fat hydrolysis

-- Gelatin (E441) – Extracted from animal tissues
+- Gelatine (E441) – Extracted from animal tissues

 - Lanolin (E913) – Fat extracted from sheep’s wool